Woman holding her pregnant belly

 • White Noise: The LectroFan Classic Sound Machine provides a consistent backdrop of soothing sounds reminiscent of the womb.
 Place it 12-24 inches from the crib to help your baby drift into a peaceful sleep, and consider a portable model for travel to maintain sleep routines on the go.

-• Lighting and Temperature: Utilize blackout shades to ensure the room is dark at night, fostering a night-time association.
+• Lighting and Temperature: Utilize blackout shades to ensure the room is dark at night, fostering a nighttime association.
 The room temperature should be kept cool, between 68-72ºF, to help your baby sleep comfortably.
-For naps, you can leave the blinds open or a lamp on to differentiate from night sleep.
+You can leave the blinds open or a lamp on for naps to differentiate from night sleep.

 • Decor and Safety: While mobiles and plush toys look adorable, they should be kept away from the crib to ensure a distraction-free area.
 Instead, hang that cute mobile over the changing table where distraction is welcome and keep soft toys on shelves or in a decorative basket to maintain a tidy and stimulating environment during playtime, not bedtime.